Longford's Eric Ehigie to host Child Talks 2020

 Eric Ehigie speaking at Child Talks 2019, Dublin Castle on World Children's Day

-Eric Ehigie, (18), from Longford will take the virtual stage, this Friday, November 20 to co-host Child Talks 2020.
+Eric Ehigie, (18), from Longford (pictured) will take to the virtual stage, this Friday, November 20 to co-host Child Talks 2020.

 Child Talks, which is organised by the Ombudsman for Children’s Office (OCO) to mark World Children’s Day, is a Ted Talks style event that aims to elevate the voices of children and young people and provide a unique platform for them to share their stories and vision.